 ON-SITE SECURITY: Twenty-four (24) hour on-site security through the use of cameras, security gate or on-site personnel in an official capacity as a professional security guard.
 Security personnel may be uniformed or non-uniformed.
 If security cameras are provided, a diagram of the proposed location of cameras must be included in the application to receive points.
+At least one camera per every 20 units is required to receive points in this category.
+The number of cameras will be rounded up in making this determination.
+Additionally, Cameras must be dispersed throughout the development so as to provide maximum security coverage.
 Costs for on-site security must be evidenced as an expense item on the projects operating pro-forma.